deobald/notes/Die Standing Up.md

 ## Systems

 - don’t hunt for a guru / silver bullet
 - most systems are similar because none of this is that complicated
 - people would rather debate than go swimming for an hour
 - calendar to mark “eating out” or “candy day”
 - trainer / classes help
 - someone else’s system (julian.com) helps
 - socializing (class, strava, etc) is a kind of system

 ## Service

 - to a community … global, local, extended, household

+## Repetitive Strain

+- never use a laptop
+- use a monitor + keyboard
+- belly to desk, arms on desk